Chuck Yeager: Personal life

 On October 14, 2012, Yeager co-piloted a new Glamorous Glennis III F-15D Eagle to commemorate the 65th anniversary of his historic flight.

+On February 26, 1945, Yeager married Glennis Dickhouse.
+The couple had four children (Susan, Don, Mickey, and Sharon).
+Glennis Yeager died on December 22, 1990 after two bouts of ovarian cancer, predeceasing her husband by 30 years.
 Yeager named his plane after his wife, Glennis, as a good-luck charm: "You're my good-luck charm, hon.
 Any airplane I name after you always brings me home."
 Yeager and Glennis moved to Grass Valley, California, after his retirement from the Air Force in 1975.
 The couple prospered as a result of Yeager's best-selling autobiography, speaking engagements, and commercial ventures.
-Glennis Yeager died of ovarian cancer in 1990.
-They had four children (Susan, Don, Mickey, and Sharon).
 Yeager's son Mickey (Michael) died unexpectedly in Oregon, on March 26, 2011.

 Yeager appeared in a Texas advertisement for George H. W. Bush's 1988 presidential campaign.

 In 2000, Yeager met actress Victoria Scott D'Angelo on a hiking trail in Nevada County.
 The pair started dating shortly thereafter, and married in August 2003.
 A bitter dispute arose between Yeager, his children, and D'Angelo.
 The children contended that she, at least 35 years Yeager's junior, had married him for his fortune.
 Yeager and D'Angelo both denied the charge.
 Litigation ensued, in which his children accused D'Angelo of "undue influence" on Yeager, and Yeager accused his children of diverting millions of dollars from his assets.
 In August 2008, the California Court of Appeal ruled for Yeager, finding that his daughter Susan had breached her duty as trustee.

 Yeager lived in Grass Valley, Northern California and died in the afternoon of December 7, 2020 (National Pearl Harbor Remembrance Day), at age 97, in a Los Angeles hospital.
 Following his death, President Donald Trump issued a statement of condolences stating Yeager "was one of the greatest pilots in history, a proud West Virginian, and an American original who relentlessly pushed the boundaries of human achievement".